Sky Sport (Germany): Premiere Sport

 On 1 October 1999, DF1 was turned into Premiere World and sport channels were rebrand on the platforms, to Premiere Sport 1 and 2.
 When more than two simultaneous events were available, the service could be increased to up to thirteen parallel channels.

 On 26 October 2002, a service for Austria, called Premiere Austria, was launched.

 Sky Sport

 When Premiere became Sky Deutschland on 4 July 2009, the channels were then further rebranded to Premiere Sport 1 and 2 became Sky Sport 1 and 2, while Premiere Austria became Sky Sport Austria and Premiere HD was divided into Sky Sports HD and Sky Cinema HD.

 Sky Sport News HD, a sports news channel, launched on 1 December 2011 in a basic package (Sky Welt).

 Channels

 The channels that make up the Sky package broadcast from the Astra 19.2°E satellite position, using the Astra 1H, Astra 1L, and Astra 1M satellites.
 Channels are uplinked by Sky Italia.
 Between 2004 and 2016, they were uplinked by SES Platform Services (later MX1, now part of SES Video).

-Sky Sport News HD: Germany's only 24-hour LIVE sports news channel.
-Alongside news bulletins every 15 minutes, it broadcasts highlights, magazines, press conferences and trainings from Bundesliga's teams.